Rent corrections

 How we will correct the error

-All council tenants will have received a rent notification letter week commencing 26 February 2024.
-Any tenants who are financially affected by these errors will have also received a second letter that same week, explaining which issue they are affected by.
+Any tenants who were financially affected by the historical errors will have also received a second letter that same week, explaining which issue they were affected by.

 Before making any refunds, we need to consider how much of your rent payments may have been paid by Housing Benefit or Universal Credit.
 Also, if any affected tenants’ accounts are in arrears, any refund amount would need to be reduced by the amount owed.